Tillie Klimek: Investigation

 Bodies of Klimek's other husbands were soon exhumed and found to contain lethal doses of arsenic, though the soil around them was clean.
 Police also arrested her cousin, Nellie Koulik.
 Klimek told the police that she had told Nellie she was tired of her husband Frank.
 Nellie suggested divorce.
 Klimek said that, "I will get rid of him some other way," and claimed that Nellie had given her a "goodly portion" of a poison called "Rough on Rats".

 After Klimek's arrest, it came to light that several relatives and neighbors of the two women had died.
 Two neighbors Klimek had quarreled with became gravely ill after being given candy by her.
 A dog that annoyed Klimek in her Winchester Street house had died of arsenic poisoning.
 Several of Klimek and Nellie's cousins and relatives were found to have become gravely ill shortly after eating at Klimek's house.
 In all, the list included twenty suspected victims, fourteen of whom had died.
+Police announced plans to exhume the bodies of former husbands John Ruszkakshi and Joseph Mitkiewicz, while a cousin, Harry Suida, reported to the state's attorney that his sister Rose had died after attending a dinner at Klimek's home.

 The papers began to speak of Klimek not as a solo murderer, but as the "high priestess" of a "Bluebeard clique" in Chicago's Little Poland neighborhood.
 Other wives in the neighborhood were arrested and released.
 Joseph Klimek would survive, though he was still in the hospital more than three months later.
 It was found that she had taken out life insurance policies on her husbands from which she profited greatly.

 In March 1923, Klimek was found guilty of the murder of Frank Kupczyk, her third known husband.
+On the first ballot the jury voted guilty, and on a second ballot four jurors voted for the death penalty before all agreed on life imprisonment.
 Reporters noted that unlike most of the husband-killers who had been acquitted in Chicago courts, Klimek was not beautiful or charming, but a "squat" woman who spoke only broken English, despite having lived in the country since infancy.
 She was sentenced to life in prison, the harshest sentence that had ever been leveled against a woman in Cook County.

 Nellie was later acquitted after spending a year in prison during her drawn-out trial.
 Klimek often teased her in prison, once convincing her that she was about to be taken out and hanged.

 Klimek died in prison at Joliet Correctional Center on November 20, 1936, and was interred at the Bohemian National Cemetery in Chicago.